awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-metering-meterusage.md

-# Custom Metering<a name="container-metering-meterusage"></a>
+# Custom metering<a name="container-metering-meterusage"></a>

 AWS Marketplace container products can have custom metering on up to 24 different pricing dimensions per product\.
 Each dimension can have a long term contract price associated with it\.
 Custom metering is enabled by integrating your container product with the AWS Marketplace Metering Service\.
 If you want to define your own pricing units and custom metering for that usage to us for billing, integrate with [https://docs.aws.amazon.com/marketplacemetering/latest/APIReference/API_MeterUsage.html](https://docs.aws.amazon.com/marketplacemetering/latest/APIReference/API_MeterUsage.html)\.

 Price dimensions are defined in two locations, once in the product load form and once through the `MeterUsage` API\.
 This two factor method ensures that the subsequent offers are working as intended before they're made available to the public\.

 To setup custom metering, you'll need to choose the usage category, the unit type, and pricing dimensions\.
-The category helps subscribers understand what your product is and how to use it\.
+The category helps buyers understand what your product is and how to use it\.
 The unit type defines the unit of measure for billing \(for example, bandwidth measured in GBps or MBps, the number of hosts, or data measured in MB, GB, or TB\)\.
 If your product pricing doesn't fit with any of the predefined categories or unit types, you can choose the generic `units` category and use the dimension description to describe what the unit is\.

 The pricing dimensions represents a feature or service that you've set a per\-unit price for \(for example users, scans, vCPUs, or deployed agents\)\.
 Pricing dimensions are public, however you can still define private and BYOL offers for public products\.
 Don't send pricing in the metering records\.
-You meter the quantity of units, and we use that along with the prices you defined when creating your product to compute the subscriber's bill\.
+You meter the quantity of units, and we use that along with the prices you defined when creating your product to compute the buyer's bill\.

 We recommend that you send a metering record every hour, however you can aggregate usage over daily or monthly periods as well\.
-If you experience an outage you can aggregate subscriber software use and send it in the following hours metering\.
+If you experience an outage you can aggregate buyer software use and send it in the following hours metering\.
 Note that you can't send more than one record per hour\.

 **Important**
-Free trial and prepaid entitlement are tracked on an hourly level so sending these records in separately might lead to the subscriber being overcharged\.
+Free trial and prepaid entitlement are tracked on an hourly level so sending these records in separately might lead to the buyer being overcharged\.

-## Custom Metering Prerequisites<a name="custom-metering-prereqs"></a>
+## Custom metering prerequisites<a name="custom-metering-prereqs"></a>

 Before publishing the product, you must do the following: